Radiological Technology Degree and Advanced Diploma Program

 Interested in a career in radiological technology?

-Radiological technology is the production of images of internal organs and structures by passing a small, highly controlled amount of radiation through the human body, and capturing the resulting image on an image recording device.
-When x-rays penetrate the body, they are absorbed in varying amounts by different parts of the anatomy.
+Radiological technology is the production of medical images commonly called X-rays, of internal organs and structures.
+They are produced by passing a small, highly controlled amount of radiation through the human body, and capturing the resulting image on an image recording device.
+When X-rays penetrate the body, they are absorbed in varying amounts by different parts of the anatomy.
 Bones, for example, will absorb much of the radiation and, therefore, appear white or light gray on the image, whereas soft tissue absorbs little radiation and appears dark.

 The field of radiological technology also includes therapeutic procedures, often referred to as interventional radiology.
 Interventional Radiology is used in the detection, diagnosis and treatment of injury and disease.

-- Plain film radiography is used to detect bone fractures and pathological processes, locate foreign objects in the body, and demonstrate the relationship between bone and soft tissue.
+- General Radiology is used to detect bone fractures and pathological processes, locate foreign objects in the body, and demonstrate the relationship between bone and soft tissue.

 - Mammography produces radiographic images of the breast to detect cancer in its earliest stages